Diriye Osman

+Diriye Osman (Diriyeh Cismaan, ديري عثمان) (born in 1983) is a British-Somali author, visual artist, critic and essayist.
+His books include the award-winning collection of stories, Fairytales For Lost Children, and the collection of interlinked stories, The Butterfly Jungle, which Osman wrote and designed on his phone.
+Dubbed "a master of the surreal" and one of the most influential LGBT people in the UK, his writing and art have appeared in The Guardian, Granta, The Financial Times, The Huffington Post, Vice Magazine, Poetry Review, Prospect Magazine, Time Out London, Attitude Magazine, Afropunk, and many other publications.

 Biography

 Osman was born in 1983 in Mogadishu, Somalia.
 When the civil war broke out in the early 1990s, he and his family relocated to Nairobi, Kenya.

 As a child, Osman developed an interest in fashion design.
 His parents encouraged his desire to become a designer.
 An avid reader, he was also enthralled with the works of C. S. Lewis and Roald Dahl, as well as The Adventures of Tintin and Calvin and Hobbes.
 In 2001, Osman and his family moved again to London, England.

 In 2002, at the age of 18, Osman was diagnosed with psychosis and institutionalised in a mental hospital in Woolwich, South London.
 He was so traumatized by the experience that he did not speak for nearly six months.
-After he was released from the hospital, his mother encouraged him to apply for a library card and he began to read Nuruddin Farah, Arundhati Roy, Zadie Smith, Manil Suri, Alice Munro, Alison Bechdel, ZZ Packer, Edwidge Danticat and Junot Diaz.
+After he was released from the hospital, his mother encouraged him to apply for a library card and he began to read Nuruddin Farah, Arundhati Roy, Zadie Smith, Manil Suri, Alice Munro, Alison Bechdel, ZZ Packer, Edwidge Danticat and Junot Díaz.
 By reading as widely as possible, Osman regained the confidence to speak.
 Reading extensively also made him want to learn about characters and stories that echoed his own experiences.

 For his post-secondary education, Osman studied English Literature, Linguistics and Fine Art at the University of Birmingham, graduating with a BA (hons) degree.
 He later attended Royal Holloway, University of London, where he earned an MA in Creative Writing.